 Federal Housing Agency Employee Secretly Taped Director's Sexual Advances Toward Her

-Melvin Watt, the director of the Federal Housing Finance Agency, stands accused of sexual harassment.
-Simone Grimes, an employee at the agency, says she secretly recorded conversations with Watt and that the recordings bolster her harassment, retaliation and equal-pay claims against Watt and the agency.
+An employee at the Federal Housing Finance Agency says that she secretly recorded conversations with director Melvin Watt that bolster her harassment, retaliation and equal-pay claims against Watt and the agency

-In 2015, she had been filling two jobs — hers and one she'd been promoted to.
-But she never got the pay increase she'd been promised.
-That decision, she was told, would require sign-off from the director.
+In 2015, Simone Grimes had been filling two jobs — hers and one she had been promoted to.
+But she never got the pay increase she had been promised.
+That decision, she was told, would require the director to sign off.

-Grimes, who is in her early 40s, kept asking to have her pay match that of her predecessor.
+Grimes kept asking to have her pay match that of her predecessor.
 Each time, she was told the decision was Watt's.
-In May, Grimes filed a complaint with the Equal Employment Opportunity Commission, and on Monday she also filed a lawsuit against the housing agency for alleged violations of the Equal Pay Act.
+In May, Grimes filed a complaint with the Equal Employment Opportunity Commission, and on Monday, she also filed a lawsuit against the housing agency for alleged violations of the Equal Pay Act.

 In a statement last month, Watt said: "The selective leaks related to this matter are obviously intended to embarrass or to lead to an unfounded or political conclusion."

-But Grimes says conversations she recorded on her cellphone with Watt over the last year and a half prove otherwise.
+But Grimes says conversations she recorded on her cellphone with Watt over the past year and a half prove otherwise.

 "I was doing two jobs and I was being paid about 70 cents per dollar [compared] to my predecessor who was doing only one of those jobs," she says.
 "So I was simply asking to right that."